convissor/new_york_state_of_health_spreadsheet/README.md

     `new_york_state_of_health_spreadsheet/2016/raw_html_details_login/<sub-directory>`.
   * You'll save a _ton_ of time if you pick "Save File" and the "Do this automatically for files like this from now on."
 At least that's what to do in Firefox.
+This way, you don't need to deal with a "save as" dialog box for each detail page downloaded.
 * Once you're done downloading, open a terminal window
 * `cd <path to>/new_york_state_of_health_spreadsheet/2016`
 * If necessary: `mv <download directory>/[0-9]*.html <sub-directory>`